ForbesLindesay/uptime-robot/README.md

 # Uptime Robot

-  A simple node.js API for [uptime robot](http://uptimerobot.com/api)
+A simple node.js and browserify API for [uptime robot](http://uptimerobot.com/api)

     $ npm install uptime-robot

 Currently, only some methods are implemented, but pull requests for the missing ones are welcome.

+This library works in the browser using browserify.
+You can see a demo by cloning this repo and running `npm run test-browser`.

+All methods also return a [Promise](https://www.promisejs.org/) if no callback is provided.

 ## Example